Ava, Missouri

-Ava is the only incorporated city in Douglas County, Missouri, United States.
+Ava is a city in and the county seat of Douglas County, Missouri, United States, that is the only incorporated city in the county.
 The population was 2,894 at the 2020 census.
-Ava is the county seat of Douglas County.
 The city was founded in 1871.
-It was renamed Ava in 1881, the town's original name having been "Militia Springs."
+It was renamed Ava in 1881, the town's original name having been Militia Springs.

 Geography

 Ava is located in the southern portion of the Missouri Ozarks within the southern escarpment of the Salem Plateau.
 The lakes of the White River basin of northern Arkansas and southern Missouri lie to the south.
 The town is at the intersection of Missouri highways 5, 14 and 76.
 Mansfield is 13 miles to the north and Gainesville is approximately 30 miles south.
 Elevation of the town varies from 1150 to 1400 ft.

 According to the United States Census Bureau, the city has a total area of 3.30 sqmi, all land.

 Ava is home to co-owned radio stations KKOZ 1430 AM and KKOZ 92.1 FM.